TheVikkodamus/White-Box-Dungeon_Adventures/rules/gameplay/combat.md

 ### Light

 Most dungeons are dark, requiring portable illumination.

-Torches burn for one hour and provide a 30 ft. radius of light.
-If dropped, a torch extinguishes on a 1-2 on 1d6.
-Lanterns require an oil pint, burn for six hours, and provide a 30 ft. radius of light.
-If dropped, a lantern shatters and its remaining oil burns for 1d6 rounds.
-The Light spell provides 30 ft. of illumination.
-Attack Rolls and many saving throws suffer a -4 penalty for a PC blinded or in total darkness.
+- Torches burn for one hour and provide a 30 ft. radius of light.
+If dropped, a torch extinguishes on a 1-2 on `1d6`.
+- Lanterns require an oil pint, burn for six hours, and provide a 30 ft. radius of light.
+If dropped, a lantern shatters and its remaining oil burns for `1d6` rounds.
+- The Light spell provides 30 ft. of illumination.
+Attack Rolls and many saving throws suffer a -4 **penalty** for a PC blinded or in total darkness.

 ---
 © 2026 **Barrel Rider Games** | [License Details](/license.md) | [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)